A dichotomy for measures of maximal entropy near time-one maps of transitive Anosov flows: Main Results

-Following Margulis, we build special measures on {most} strong stable and strong unstable leaves.
-Let $M^u:=M\setminus\Cyl^u$ where $\Cyl^u$ is the union of the unstable leaves that intersect some compact center leaf.
+Following Margulis, we build special measures on strong stable and strong unstable leaves.
+More precisely, let $M^u:=M\setminus\Cyl^u$ where $\Cyl^u$ is the union of the unstable leaves that intersect some compact center leaf.
 Define $M^s$ and $\Cyl^s$ likewise.
+Recall the notion of equivalence along some foliation from Sec.~\ref{secPH}.

-\begin{theorem} Let $f$ be a $C^2$ diffeomorphism $f$ {with} flow type and minimal stable and unstable foliations on a compact manifold $M$. {Then} there is a continuous {system} of measures $\{m^u_x\}_{x\in M^u}$ on $\Fu$ such that: \begin{enumerate} \item each $m^u_x$ is atomless, locally finite, with full support; \item $\{m^u_x\}_{x\in M^u}$ is a Margulis system along $\Fu$ with dilation factor $D_u>1$; \item the system $\{m^u\}_{x\in M^u}$ is $cs$-quasi-invariant; \item $M^u$ is dense with full measure for any ergodic measure with positive entropy. \end{enumerate} \end{theorem}
+\begin{theorem} Let $f$ be a flow-type $C^2$ diffeomorphism {with} minimal stable foliation on a compact manifold $M$.
+Then there is a {measurable} {system} of measures $\{m^u_x\}_{x\in M^u}$ such that: \begin{enumerate} \item each $m^u_x$ is an atomless, fully-supported Radon measure on $\Fu(x)$ with respect to the intrinsic topology; \item $f_*m^u_x=D_u^{-1}m^u_{f(x)}$ for some constant $D_u>1$ (independant of $x$); \item the system $\{m^u\}_{x\in M^u}$ is $cs$-quasi-invariant; \item $M^u$ is dense with full measure for any ergodic measure not supported on a closed leaf. \end{enumerate} {In fact a stronger result than Item (3) holds: For any $\delta > 0$ there exists $C(\delta) > 1$ such that if $A_1$ and $A_2$ inside $u$-leaves are $\delta$-equivalent along $\Fcs$, then

-{ \begin{addendum} In the setting of the previous theorem, there is a unique system of measures $\{m^u_x\}_{x\in M^u}$ satisfying the above items (1) and (2).
-Moreover its dilation factor is $D_u=\exp h_\top(f)$. \end{addendum} }